University of Tasmania: What it's really like

 What’s the location like?

-The University of Tasmania has two main campuses: one in Hobart, and one in Launceston.
+There are two main campuses: one in Hobart, and one in Launceston.
 It offers a balance of campus and city lifestyles.
 For example, the medicine and nursing courses are city-based, so you’ll study these next to the Royal Hobart Hospital; whilst engineering students make full use of facilities on-campus.

 What facilities does the University of Tasmania have to offer?

-Music students can take advantage of the university’s Hedberg music building, one of the newest buildings in the city, the architecture giving it an excellent acoustic.
+Music students can take advantage of the uni’s Hedberg music building, one of the newest buildings in the city, the architecture giving it an excellent acoustic.
 It includes a recital hall and a salon with full acoustic treatment, flexible staging and seating for small performances, rehearsals, and recording.

 IMAS is our Institute of Marine and Antarctic Science, a waterfront building for marine biology students.
 The building includes research facilities, giving students the chance to understand what research is going on in the wider world and to get involved themselves in their third year and/or on the Masters programme.